YouWriteOn offers publishing for writers to help them reach new readers who like their writing.

 “You can see for yourself," pointing at the screen.
 "The Pacific is plagued with floating seals and there," fixing his index-finger at one spot,"there... bloated sharks and tortoises are all floating about.
 And look over there-,” moving his hand to another section.
 "What about those black blobs bobbing up and down in the water.
 Those are swollen turtles.
 All of them and many more dead creatures are drifting around in this section of the sea.
 It’s awful.”

 “You always get sea creatures floating about in the water.
-The Pacific is just-” Matthew turned away from the screen; his eyes focused on a small pile of paper he'd overlooked on the table close to his boss’s computer.
+The Pacific is just-” All of sudden, Matthew turned away from the screen; his eyes focused on a small pile of paper he'd overlooked on the table close to his boss’s computer.
 He began to move towards it, but the professor’s words made him halt.

-“Not in such numbers.“ Dr. Swindell continued staring at the screen.
+“Not in such numbers.“ Dr. Swindell continued still staring at the screen.
 “What can we do about it?”

 Half-listening, the student hurried to fetch his bifocals.
 At last he’d found what he’d been looking for and let out a quiet ‘Hooray’ as he put them on.
-He hastend back to his boss, but lessened his pace when he saw the expression on Dr Swindell’s face.
+He hastend back to his boss, but lessened his pace when he detected the expression on Dr Swindell’s face.
 What appeared on his boss's face became clearer as he approached.
 The professor’s eyebrows were more furrowed than usual, and the constant twiddling of his thumbs unnerved him.

 “I’m convinced it’s as a result of the excess of plastics in our seas.
 It's said that fishermen are always dredging up strange looking fish.
 Some of the creatures are huge with no eyes....Others are so pale you’d think they were the ghosts of the sea.
 We have to put a stop to this, but how?”